bnwolford/bnwolford.github.io/_pages/research.md

 ---
 layout: archive
-title: Research Experience
+title:
 permalink: /research/
 author_profile: true

 ---

-# Current Research
+# Current Research Experience

 I am currently a Bioinformatics PhD Candidate mentored by Drs.
 Cristen Willer and Mike Boehnke.
 I work with both research groups to study the genetics of complex diseases, specifically cardiovascular and metabolic traits, using computational and statistical methods.